duartegroup/autodE/contributing.md

+# Contributing to autoDE

 Contributions in any form are very much welcome.
 To make managing these easier, we kindly ask that you follow the guidelines below.

-# Reporting a bug or suggesting changes/improvements
+## Reporting a bug or suggesting changes/improvements

 If you think you've found a bug in `autode`, please let us know bu opening an issue on the main autoDE GitHub repository.
 This will give